 - Never Was This Universe: As explained here, in this setting psychic powers, effective religious rites and divining fate are all objectively real even without the Dark Kingdom and the Sailor Senshi.

 - In the real world, the earliest eras of human pre-history are generally called the Paleolithic, the Mesolithic, and the Neolithic.
 The setting in Of The Stars has four, the Arkheolithic, the Palaeolithic, the Katastrophic, and the Neolithic.

 - Not His Sled: It's somewhat notable that Naru's mom isn't replaced by a youma, being out of town at the time.
-Instead one of her jewlery store assistants gets replaced (and possibly killed, her actual fate is unclear).
+Instead one of her jewlery store assistants gets replaced (though Naru later mentions her being released from the hospital).
 This is likely meant to evoke a certain Epileptic Tree from Shadowjack Watches Sailor Moon...

 - Not What It Looks Like: In Chapter 11 Ikuko notes Usagi invited Ami to her house after meeting her only a day and a half ago, and asks Usagi if there's anything she'd like to talk about.
 The implication is that Ikuko is asking about Usagi's romantic preferences.
 At least, Usagi thinks something like this and insists that it's not like that.
 It's then subverted when Ikuko confronts Luna and reveals she knows Usagi is Sailor Moon.

 - Orwellian Retcon: After writing the second chapter, Aleph added a prologue to the story.